-- (3) Set the refueller control to DEFUEL. - (4) Turn the L.P. cock to OFF and the selector cocks to AUTO.
-Connect an external power supply or set the battery master switch to ON.
-Set the engine master switch to ON.
+(3) Set the refueller control to DEFUEL.

+(4) Turn the L.P. cock to OFF and the selector cocks to AUTO.

-- (5) Remove the locking pin from the lever of the defuelling cock, disengage the hinged locking plate from the lever and turn the cock (fig.2 item 17) to ON. - (6) Start the refueller pump to draw out fuel. - (7) As soon as the refueller commences to suck air, switch on the booster pumps to ensure that all fuel in the system is drained off.
-Switch off the booster pumps as soon as the refueller commences to suck air again and stop the refueller pump.
-Disconnect the external power supply or set the battery master switch to OFF.
-Set the engine master switch to OFF. - ¶ (8) Turn the defuelling cock to OFF, move the hinged locking plate to engage with the lever of the cock and lock in position with the locking pin.
+(5) Remove the locking pin from the lever of the defuelling cock, disengage the locking latch from the lever and turn the cock (fig. 2, item 17) to ON.

+- (6) Start the refueller pump to draw out fuel. - (7) As soon as the refueller commences to suck air, switch on the booster pumps to ensure that all fuel in the system is drained off.
+Switch off the booster pumps as soon as the refueller commences to suck air again and stop the refueller pump. - (8) When the tanks are empty, turn the defuelling cock to OFF immediately, move the locking latch to engage with the lever of the cock and lock in position with the locking pin.

-During initial assembly of the hinged locking plate to the defuelling cock, the hinged plate attachment bolt, Part No. F.250214 must be adjusted so that the slot of the plate engages with the lever of the cock allowing no movement of the lever in the fully closed position (Sect.4, Chap.2).
+During initial assembly of the locking latch to the defuelling cock, the latch attachment bolt, Part No. F.250214 must be adjusted so that the slot of the latch engages with the lever of the cock allowing no movement of the lever in the fully closed position (Sect.
+4, Chap.
+2).
 The stops on the cock are internal, it is therefore essential that the cock be turned to its full extent to ensure that it is fully closed.